Part 1·1.3·10 min read

 Membrane proteins as drug targets

-Approximately 60% of currently approved drugs target membrane proteins — primarily GPCRs (G protein-coupled receptors) and ion channels.
-The reason is straightforward: membrane proteins are the cell's input/output interface.
-If you want to change what a cell does, you change how it receives or sends signals, and those signals flow through membrane proteins.
+Approximately 60% of currently approved drugs target — primarily GPCRs (G -coupled ) and ion channels.
+The reason is straightforward: are the 's input/output interface.
+If you want to change what a does, you change how it receives or sends signals, and those signals flow through .

 Transport: The Traffic Control System

-Moving things across a membrane is not trivial.
-The bilayer's hydrophobic interior is an effective barrier to most biologically important molecules.
-Cells have evolved several transport mechanisms, each with different properties:
+Moving things across a is not trivial.
+The bilayer's hydrophobic interior is an effective barrier to most biologically important molecules. have evolved several transport mechanisms, each with different properties:

 Passive Transport (No Energy Required)